Best white wine selections for 2025

 How long does white wine last in the fridge?

-Once opened, a bottle of white wine can last 3–5 days in the fridge, depending on the type of wine and how well it’s sealed.
-To keep it fresh, use a wine stopper or vacuum-sealed cork.
+An opened bottle of white wine can last 3 to 5 days in the fridge, depending on the type of wine and how well it’s sealed.
+To keep it fresh, use a wine stopper or vacuum sealed cork.
 Be sure to refrigerate even red wines that are lighter in style to extend freshness.

 What is a full bodied white wine?

-Full bodied white wines are rich, creamy, and have a deeper flavor profile.
+Full bodied white wines are styles that are rich, creamy and have a deeper flavor profile.
 They tend to have a higher alcohol content and often feature oaked flavors.
-Wines like oaked Chardonnay or Viognier are great examples, offering a luxurious mouthfeel and a more complex taste that stands up to hearty dishes.
+Wines like oaked Chardonnay or Viognier are great examples offering a luxurious mouthfeel and a more complex taste that stands up to hearty dishes.

 What is a medium bodied white wine?

-Medium-bodied white wines strike a harmonious middle ground—richer than light wines but without the weight of full-bodied options.
+Medium bodied white wines strike a harmonious middle ground.
+They’re richer than light wines but without the weight of full bodied options.
 They deliver a smooth, rounded texture with moderate alcohol and layered flavors.
-Varieties like Sauvignon Blanc and Pinot Grigio showcase bright acidity, subtle fruit, and gentle complexity, making them versatile for food pairings and easy sipping.
+Varieties like Chenin Blanc and Albariño showcase bright acidity, subtle fruit and gentle complexity, making them versatile for food pairings and easy sipping.

 What does light bodied white wine mean?

-Medium-bodied white wines offer a perfect balance, richer than light wines but without the weight of full-bodied options.
-They provide smooth texture, moderate alcohol, and bright acidity.
-Varieties like Sauvignon Blanc and Pinot Grigio bring subtle fruit flavors and gentle complexity, making them ideal for warm weather or casual occasions.
+Light bodied white wines provide smooth texture, moderate alcohol and bright acidity.
+Varieties like Chardonnay and Pinot Grigio bring subtle fruit flavors and gentle complexity, making them ideal for warm weather or casual occasions.

 How many calories are in a glass of white wine?